 - An ordinary resume writer will clip your wings, extinguish your hopes and make you look like every other candidate in the marketplace.

 CAN YOU TRUST MY OPINION?

 In the interest of total transparency, you need to know that I own and manage Arielle Careers.

 We are a personal branding agency that provides, among other things, resume writing services for senior managers, executives and board members.

-This means that I clearly have a vested interest on this topic.
-(See what I mean by “biases”?).
+This means that I clearly have a vested interest here (see what I mean by “biases”?).

-However, one of the reasons this agency is successful is because I have no interest in selling something that doesn’t work to another human being.
+However, one of the reasons this agency is successful is because I have no interest in selling products that won’t work.
 Our philosophy is to always under-promise, over-deliver and obsess over the tiniest of details.